genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/10_integration/08_data-pipeline/02_basics.md

 :::note

-Remote databases will not work with Data Pipelines by default and will require some setup/configuration to enable Change Data Capture functionality.
-Find details on setup [here](../../../../operations/pipeline-setup/)
+Remote databases will not work with Data Pipelines by default, and will require some [set-up/configuration](../../../../operations/pipeline-setup/) to enable Change Data Capture to work correctly.

 :::